 evidence combination.
 The examples results show that the algorithm has strong versatility and stability in the evidences combination, can be applied to information fusion, uncertain information decision-making and other fields.

-International Journal of Advanced Network, Monitoring and Controls , ISSUE 1, 65–71
+International Journal of Advanced Network, Monitoring and Controls, Volume 2 , ISSUE 1, 65–71

 advance our understanding of student ownership in O&M while providing concrete strategies to foster engagement and decision making, two key aspects of student ownership.